tkubica12/azurestack-lab/DataServices.md

 You should now see your storage account in explorer.

+**Note:** As of version 1.9 AAD login is not supported for Azure Stack when using Guest accounts.
+Reason is that as opposed to Azure guest accounts cannot look for proper tokens only in their home AAD, but that process needs to be initiated via hosting domain.
+That is reason why we are using --tenant on az login to point to right hosting domain and the same for portal access with domain hint (portalurl/hostingdomain.onmicrosoft.com).
+Storage Explorer currently does not support specifying this and always go to domain based on UPN so fails for guest accounts.
+This is planned for fix in 1.11.
+As workaround use other authentication methods such as connection string, storage key or SAS token.

 ## Step 2 - using Blob Storage with Azure Storage Explorer
 Blob storage is object store for objects such as documents, images, video content or generic files.
 It is organized with containers.